lexs/lexs.github.com/_posts/2012-04-23-android-navigation-and-spotify.md

 **Interesting remark:** Spotify uses the Action Bar compatibility [sample](http://developer.android.com/resources/samples/ActionBarCompat/index.html) provided by Google instead of the more powerful [ActionBarSherlock](http://actionbarsherlock.com/).

 In conclusion: Spotify and others, please switch to a spinner for view navigation.

+**UPDATE:** I wrote a new [blog post](/2012/06/01/slide-out-navigation-done-better/) which details another implementation of the sliding menu.